We know, we know - it’s early October! Why are we talking about getting ready for Christmas already? But hear us out.

 Take a walk around your village or town and take a look at all the lights - there are always a few people who really go for it and have full light shows around their houses!
 Or if you’d rather stay in, get yourself a hot chocolate and make the most of all the classic Christmas films that are played on rotation this time of year.

-Ultimately Christmas time is all about spending time with loved ones - not stressing about money!
+Ultimately Christmas time is all about our loved ones - not stressing about money!
 Yolt makes it easier to keep an eye on your spending so that you can focus on having fun this festive season.
 Check out more of our tips for saving this Christmas.